banguit/fluentfilters/README.md

 ```

 ### Registering filters
-To register filters with criteria, you need do it in usual way but calling extended methods Add or AddService.
-Below you can see signature of these methods.
+To register filters with criteria, you need to do it in the usual way, but call the extended methods Add or AddService.
+Below you can see the signature of these methods.
 ```csharp
 // Register filter by instance void Add(this FilterCollection collection, IFilterMetadata filter, Action<IFilterCriteriaBuilder> criteria);